JuliaLang/www.julialang.org/soc/guidelines/index.md

 dedicated to helping students get the help they need.
 Additionally, you should make use of these connections to start making some small contributions and progress on your project early on.
-While PRs before the applications are not required, GSoC is extremely competitive, so the more ways you have to show your commitment, the better.
+While PRs before the applications are not required, the Julia Language organization programs are extremely competitive, so the more ways you have to show your commitment, the better.

 # Application Instructions

+- GSoD applications must be submitted to https://developers.google.com/season-of-docs/.
-GSoC applications must be submitted to https://summerofcode.withgoogle.com.
+- GSoC applications must be submitted to https://summerofcode.withgoogle.com.

+# Application Guidelines

+Applications are free-form, so you can discuss your project in whatever way you feel is best.
+Our organization does not have page or formatting requirements, but we recommend building a formal PDF document of less than 10 pages which is formatted using Word or LaTeX.
+If you have any questions, contact the Julia Language student programs administrators at studentprograms@julialang.org.
 We recommend having a mentor to help you with the application process.
 Please feel free to share your draft applications in the `#jsoc` channel of the Slack to receive feedback.

-Our organization does not have page or formatting requirements, but we recommend building a formal PDF document of less than 10 pages which is formatted using Word or LaTeX.
-If you have any questions, contact the Julia GSoC administrators at summerofcode@julialang.org.

-# Application Guidelines

-Applications are free-form, so you can discuss your project in whatever way you feel is best.
 The key questions we will ask ourselves when considering it are:

 * Is the student committed to the project?
 * Is the plan a reasonable amount to do in three months?